When Trying to Communicate with a Less Talkative Spouse

 And feeling more relaxed will help you more clearly see those opportunities for emotional and physical intimacy with your spouse.

-Marci Payne, MA, LPC offers individual counseling for anxious and stressed men and women at her practice in Independence MO. (near Blue Springs, Grain Valley, and Lee’s Summit).
+Marci Payne, MA, LPC offers individual counseling for anxious and stressed men and women at her practice in Lee’s Summit MO.
 She helps adults who are struggling in their relationships find better ways to connect even if there is only one spouse in the therapy room.
 You can start on your road to finding renewed confidence and connection by scheduling a free 15-minute phone consult with me.